evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 ## Performance

-The BMW i5 M60 xDrive has a maximum power of 442 KW (601 hp/593 bhp) and a total torque of 795 nm (587 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.8 seconds and has a top speed of 230 km/h (143 mph).
+The BMW i5 M60 xDrive packs an impressive punch with a maximum power of 442 kW (601 hp / 593 bhp) and a commanding total torque of 795 Nm (587 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.8 seconds, and it reaches a top speed of 230 km/h (143 mph), making it a standout in its class.

 ## Battery, range, and charging